Renzo1/Security_Auditors_Starter_Pack/Audit Methodology.md

     - Identify potential system-halting DoS attacks.
     - Review from the perspective of every actor in the threat model.
     - Review the code with these \[approaches\]([Manual review approaches](:/517d5fa541bc4c76bd7fc8df2a7f4992))
-- Glance over the project's tests + code coverage and look deeper at areas lacking coverage.
+- Glance over the project's tests + code coverage and look deeper at areas lacking coverage. (handy tools: [Coverage Gutters](:/7b96bf7c6d0c4cb59b3881e5916389d5), Foundry)
 - Run Automated tools like Slither/Solhint and review their output.

 ### Smart Contract Audit Tools *(add links to the tools folders, containing tutorials, in joplin)*

 These are testing and formal verification tools used to automate part of the auditing process.
+- **Halmos**: Halmos is a symbolic testing tool for EVM smart contracts.
 - **Securify2**: Securify 2.0 is a security scanner for Ethereum smart contracts supported by the Ethereum Foundation and ChainSecurity.
 - **Mythx** (paid): A security analysis platform for Solidity smart contracts, combining static and dynamic analysis to detect vulnerabilities and generate detailed reports.
 - **Slither**: This static analysis tool examines Solidity source code for security vulnerabilities and checks compliance with best practices.